5A. JOZSEF LAPIKAS, born Vicze 1883, deceased 1936, buried Marisel,[1]

 Margita Lapikas (~1910-??).

-Picture: location and date unknown.
+Picture: no location and date known.

 Source: Helene Wright-Latza, 2009